 We provide high quality maternity services for women across our region, with a focus on ensuring the very best care and experience for you and your family.

-Redland Hospital has six birthing suites with individual ensuites, two of the birthing suits also has a bath for you to use for relaxation in labour.
+Redland Hospital has six birthing suites with individual ensuites.
+Two of the birthing suites also have a bath for you to use for relaxation during labour.
 We have 24/7 obstetric support and a Special Care Nursery.